grpc/proposal/A32-xds-circuit-breaking.md

 - Maintain a counter in the EDS LB policy for counting the number of outstanding requests.
-- Add the logic of enforcing `max_request` limit in wrapping the `SubchannelPicker` propagated from each of EDS policy's child LB policy.
+- Add the logic of enforcing `max_request` limit in wrapping the `SubchannelPicker` propagated from the EDS policy's child LB policies.
 - Counter manipulation is done in `ClientStreamTracer`/`Factory`: increment in `newClientStreamTracer()` and decrement in `streamClosed()`.
     - Note there will be check-and-allocate race as the pick method and stream